This is a list of general safety considerations if you or someone you know is being harmed.

 - Decide and plan where you will go if you need to flee quickly.
 Practice how to get out of your home safely.
 If you are in fear for your physical safety, go to the home of a friend, relative, neighbor, or to a shelter for victims of intimate partner abuse.

 - Open a savings account in your own name.
 Ask a trusted friend or family member if you can use their address for mailings.

 - Prepare a bag with copies of important documents, extra medicine, clothing, and some money.
 Leave this bag with someone you trust.

 - Decide if you will inform your employer and colleagues at work about your abuser.
 If possible, provide them with a photograph of this person.

-- Have someone escort you to your car or wait with you at the bus stop.
-Consider what you would do if something happened in public.
+- Consider having someone escort you to your car or wait with you at the bus stop.